DeclarativeHub/ReactiveKit/README.md

 #### Performing an action on .next event

 Say that you have a button that (re)loads a photo in your app.
-How to implement that in reactive world?
-First we will need a signal that represents buttons taps.
-With [Bond](https://github.com/DeclarativeHub/Bond) framework you can get that signal just like this:
+How would we implement that in the reactive world?
+First we will need a signal that represents button taps.
+With the [Bond](https://github.com/DeclarativeHub/Bond) framework you can get that signal just like this:

 ```swift
 let reload /*: Signal<Void, Never> */ = button.reactive.tap
 ```

-The signal will send `.next` event whenever the button is tapped.
+The signal will send a `.next` event whenever the button is tapped.
 We would like to load the photo on each such event.
 In order to do so, we will flat map the reload signal into photo requests.

 ```swift
 let photo = reload.flatMapLatest { _ in